tc39/proposal-smart-pipelines/readme.md

 }
 ```
 The block-parameter proposal’s authors have been exploring using a sygil –
-perhaps related to the [function bind operator `::`][] – in order to refer to
+perhaps related to the [function bind operator `::`][function binding] – in
-the parent block param, using some to-be-determined symbolic magic that would be
+order to refer to the parent block param, using some to-be-determined symbolic
-unnecessary with topic references.
+magic that would be unnecessary with topic references.

 <tr>
 <td>